pqrsooo/Fally/README.md

 ## How to run in Simulator
 ### Input file
 Since Xcode simulator doesn't provide the feature which allows us to simulate CMDeviceMotion data directly, we'll use an input file to feed Fally mock up acceleration data; in x, y and z axises instead.<br>
-An input file fed to Fally must be conform to the following pattern:
+An input file fed to Fally must be conformed to the following pattern:

 #### input_file_name.txt
 ```